 The gray cabinet had only minor bumps and bruises, rather than the usual large areas of ripped vinyl and bare wood.
 The original audience-side Vox Continental badge looked almost like new.
 This is very unusual.
-On the early UK models, these badges had paint silk-screened on a plastic base.
-The paint scratched off very easily, so most of the surviving ones are missing most – and sometimes all – of the paint.
-But, in fact, many are completely gone: Vox glued them to the Rexine vinyl, which resulted in many of them falling off over the years.
-(On the US-built version of the Continental, the badge was secured with screws (or was it nails?) along its perimeter.
-On the Italian models, the vinyl was typically cut away behind the badge so the plate could be more securely glued to the bare wood.)
+On the early UK models, the paint scratched off very easily from the plastic plates, so most of the surviving ones are missing most – and sometimes all – of the paint.
+And in fact, many are completely gone: Vox glued them to the Rexine vinyl, which resulted in many of them falling off over the years.
+(On the US-built version of the Continental, the badge was secured with screws along its perimeter.
+On many Italian models, the vinyl was typically cut away behind the badge so the plate could be more securely glued to the bare wood.)

 The keys were in great shape.
 There were no broken key contacts.
 The power supply and the pre-amp had been re-built with new capacitors.
 And, for the compulsive collectors among us, it appeared that virtually all the screws were original, inside and out.
 It even had the rarely seen black clips on the back of the orange lid to hold the screws that keep the lid on.